ialbert/biostar-central/docs/index.rst

     # Initialize database, import test data, and run the site.
     ./biostar.sh init import run

-Visit ``http://locahost:8080`` to see the site loaded with default settings.
+Visit **http://localhost:8080** to see the site loaded with default settings.
+Enjoy.

 For more information see the documentation.